Various

 {pattern} is a Vim search pattern.
 Instead of enclosing it in / any non-ID character (see 'isident') can be used, so long as it does not appear in {pattern}.
 Without the enclosing character the pattern cannot include the bar character. 'ignorecase' is not used.

 The pattern is matched against the relevant part of the output, not necessarily the whole line.
 Only some commands support filtering, try it out to check if it works.
-Some of the commands that support filtering: :# - filter whole line :clist - filter by file name or module name :command - filter by command name :files - filter by file name :highlight - filter by highlight group :jumps - filter by file name :let - filter by variable name :list - filter whole line :llist - filter by file name or module name :marks - filter by text in the current file, or file name for other files :oldfiles - filter by file name :registers - filter by register contents (does not work multi-line) :set - filter by option name
+Some of the commands that support filtering: :# - filter whole line :clist - filter by file name or module name :command - filter by command name :files - filter by file name :highlight - filter by highlight group :history - filter by history commands :jumps - filter by file name :let - filter by variable name :list - filter whole line :llist - filter by file name or module name :marks - filter by text in the current file, or file name for other files :oldfiles - filter by file name :registers - filter by register contents (does not work multi-line) :set - filter by option name

 Only normal messages are filtered, error messages are not.